faucetsdn/udmi/docs/specs/sequences/endpoint_reconfiguration.md

 }
 ```

-Example successful state message from device with a successful reconfiguration
+Example successful state message sent to the new endpoint from device following
-has completed successfully
+a successful reconfiguration
 <!--example:state/endpoint_reconfiguration.json-->
 ```json
 {